BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 The DataArray is the main class that holds the raw data.
 It is typically a contiguous chunk of memory that is allocated to hold the data that will be processed.
-The DataArray has a few properties that should be well understood by the user before starting to develop codes that are based on the `complex <https://www.github.com/bluequartzsoftware/complex>`_ library.
+The DataArray has a few properties that should be well understood by the user before starting to develop codes that are based on the `simplnx <https://www.github.com/bluequartzsoftware/simplnx>`_ library.

 .. image:: Images/DataArray_Explanation.png
    :height: 664